tewarid/tewarid.github.io/_posts/2011/2011-02-06-consuming-wcf-services-using-jquery-json.md

 System.ServiceModel.Web
 ```

 The console application listed below hosts and exposes a test service.
 All the service methods are annotated using the WebGetAttribute class, which means they will be accessed using the HTTP GET method.
-[Other](http://msdn.microsoft.com/en-us/library/bb472541.aspx "Advanced Web Programming") HTTP methods such as POST, PUT or DELETE can be specified using the WebInvokeAttribute class.
+HTTP methods such as POST, PUT or DELETE can be specified using the WebInvokeAttribute class.

 ```c#
 [ServiceContract]